fadoss/maude-bindings/docs/source/index.rst

    It iterates over (:py:class:`Term`, :py:class:`Substitution`, function, :py:class:`int`)
    tuples consisting of the solution term, the matching substitution, and the number of rewrites until it has been found.
 The third coordinate is a function that returns, when called without arguments, a path to the solution, as described in :py:meth:`pathTo`.

+.. autoclass:: StrategySequenceSearch
+   :members:
+   :undoc-members:

+   It iterates over (:py:class:`Term`, :py:class:`Substitution`, function,
+   :py:class:`StrategyExpression`, :py:class:`int`) tuples consisting of the solution term, the matching substitution, the next strategy to be executed from the current term, and the number of rewrites until it has been found.
+The third coordinate is a function that returns, when called without arguments, a path to the solution, as described in :py:meth:`pathTo`.